hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### When to use

 - When the list of options is large and search is required to help filter the list.
-- When list items are displayed in groups.
 - When complex, structured content is required to be displayed within the options.

 ### When not to use